 About The Chicago Catholic Ball Federation

-However, one of the purposes of CCBF events is raise awareness of Theology of Dance, to find new students for TOD programs, and even to find people who may decide they want to become Christian or join the church.
-For those who do want to learn more about how dancing is Christian, information on our programs is available at all CCBF events.
+However, one of the purposes of CCBF events is raise awareness of Theology of Dance and it's mission, and to create a kind of threshold experience for those who may want to enter the church.
+For those who do want to learn more about how dancing is Christian, information on TOD programs and the sponsor parish or group is available at all CCBF events.

 In January of 2017, some very ambitious members of St. John Cantius Parish in Chicago decided to to have a Vienna Ball in the Chicago Cultural Center.
 It was to have dancing and live music and delicious food.
 They approached Matt Mordini at Theology of Dance to help.
 He told them he was on board, but they needed to do more than one lesson.
 We ended up doing nine free beginner level lessons, and it made all the difference in the world.
 The ball was held in June near the feast of St. John the Baptist, and it was a heavenly event, and we decided to do it again.
 In June of 2018 we had the second St. John's Ball, in February of 2019 the first Candlemas Ball, and in August of 2019 we had the first Ave Maria Ball.